v8/v8.dev/src/docs/ports.md

 ---
 This document describes how ports should be handled.

-## MIPS
+## MIPS (not officially supported)

-### Straight-forward MIPS ports

-Do them yourself.

-### More complicated MIPS ports

-1. CC the MIPS team in the CL.
+Contact/CC the MIPS team in the CL if needed.
 Use the mailing list <v8-mips-ports@googlegroups.com> for that purpose.
-1. The MIPS team will land a CL afterwards to fix the port.

 ## PPC (not officially supported)